postsharp/PostSharp.Documentation/conceptual/Caching/Backends/caching-redis.md

     - It subscribes to `__keyevent@0__:expired` and `__keyevent@0__:evicted` notifications and cleans up the dependency graphs in real time.
 This process generally works well, but it is temporarily disabled when the system is overloaded.
     - It periodically scans the entire database and removes any unreachable data (garbage).

     If you choose to enable dependencies with Redis, you need to ensure that at least one instance of the cache GC process is running.
-It is acceptable to have several instances running, but since all instances will compete to process the same messages, it’s better to a have a single instance running.
+It is acceptable to have several instances running, but since all instances will compete to process the same messages, it’s better to have a single instance running.

 The dependencies feature of <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackend> is designed so that the cache is **observationally consistent** from the client’s point of view during normal operation.
 Read operations are fast and transactionless.
 Write operations are optimized for performance and read consistency, but may leave garbage behind in case of a race condition (later cleaned by the GC process).